 Instructions

 - Place sabudana or sago in colander.
 Wash with cold tap water till the water runs clear.
 This is mainly done to remove all the starch.
-Removing the starch prevents it from sticking while cooking.1 ½ cup Sabudana or Sago or tapioca Pearls
+Removing the starch prevents it from sticking while cooking.1 ½ cups Sabudana or Sago or tapioca Pearls

 - Soak the sabudana in water preferably overnight.
 Do not add too much water while soaking as it will make your dish mushy or clumpy.
-Use 1:1 ratio of sabudana and water for soaking.1 ½ cup Water
+Use 1:1 ratio of sabudana and water for soaking.1 ½ cups Water

 - Once its soaked overnight, to know if your sabudana is ready for cooking, do the smash test.
 Take one or two soaked sabudana and press it between your forefinger and thumb.
 It should smash easily.